 The Top 8 players from the Oceania rating zone

 Players in Japan and South Korea will be awarded both Friday invitations and Day Two invitations as determined by each country's organized play system.

-Day One players must check in on Thursday at the Anaheim Marriott.
-If, due to unforeseen circumstances such as flight delays or missed connections, a player becomes unable to check in on Thursday, they should report to the check-in desk as early as possible on Friday (during the check-in hours at the Anaheim Convention Center) and notify a staff member.
-All Day One players are required to be checked in and seated for their age division's players' meeting on Friday morning.
+Day One players must check in on Thursday at the Nashville Music City Center, outside Halls C & D. If, due to unforeseen circumstances such as flight delays or missed connections, a player becomes unable to check in on Thursday, they should report to the check-in desk as early as possible on Friday (during the check-in hours) and notify a staff member.
+All Day One players are required to be checked in and seated for their age division's player meeting on Friday morning.

-Players who earned a Day Two invitation may check in anytime Thursday evening at the Anaheim Marriott, or Friday during check-in open hours at the Anaheim Convention Center.
+Players who earned a Day Two invitation may check in anytime Thursday evening at the Nashville Music City Center, or Friday during check-in open hours.

-All Pokémon TCG age divisions will start their first round of play once the players' meetings end.
+All Pokémon TCG age divisions will start their first round of play once the player meetings end.

 The Pokémon TCG World Championships is run in three phases over three days.
 The number of Swiss rounds will depend on total attendance at the event.
 Swiss rounds will use the best-of-three game format.
 The Standard format will be used throughout the entire World Championships.